ryanmillerwork/juicer/docs/assembly/README.md

 - **Route first, cut last**: plan tubing runs so there are no tight bends or pinch points.
 - **Attach tubing**:
+  - Ensure the clamp tab (labeled in image) is lifted to its highest position.
   - Insert one end of tubing fully into bottle.
   - Route tubing into pump as shown in image, ensuring it runs over the rollers inside the channel and through the spring-loaded U-channels on the entry and exit.
+  - Lower the clamp tab.
   - By default, the pump will move liquid from right to left.
 This can be changed in the settings:

     `{"set":{"direction":"right"}}` (to pump from left -> right)